ash-project/ash_json_api/documentation/tutorials/getting-started-with-json-api.md

 end
 ```

-## Add the routes from your API module(s)
+## Add the routes from your domain module(s)

-To make your Resources accessible to the outside world, forward requests from your Phoenix router to the router you created for your Api.
+To make your Resources accessible to the outside world, forward requests from your Phoenix router to the router you created for your domains.

 For example: